Rosemary is both a beautiful shrub and a great herb.

 Exposure – full sun

-Care and pruning are small actions that will increase the proper development of the shrub.
+Care and pruning are small actions that will increase the proper development of the herb shrub.

 - Health: health benefits and therapeutic value of rosemary